-Her research has been supported through grants and fellowships from the Millard Meiss Publication Fund, the James Geiss Foundation, the National Endowment for the Humanities, the Asian Cultural Council, and the Metropolitan Center for Far Eastern Art Studies, among others.
-She has spent over five years living in China (including in Beijing, Kunming, Ningbo, Shanghai, and Xining), and since 2018 she has been involved in the creation of an English dictionary of Chinese architectural history terms in collaboration with scholars from Vanderbilt University and Southeast University in Nanjing.
-During the 2016-2017 academic year she was a visiting scholar at the Max Planck Institute for the History of Science in Berlin, Germany.
+Her research has been supported through grants and fellowships from the Millard Meiss Publication Fund, James Geiss Foundation, Asian Cultural Council, Association for Asian Studies, and Metropolitan Center for Far Eastern Art Studies, among others.
+She has held visiting scholar positions at Peking University in Beijing and the Max Planck Institute for the History of Science in Berlin.

 What the Emperor Built: Architecture and Empire in the Early Ming.
 Seattle: University of Washington Press, 2020.

 “Consecrating the Imperial City: Tibetan Stupas in Yuan Dadu,” Journal of Song-Yuan Studies 57, forthcoming 2022.

 “A Fifteenth Century Sino-Tibetan Buddha Hall at the Lu Family Tusi.”
 Archives of Asian Art 65, no. 1 (2015): 87-115.

 “The Form and Function of Western Han Dynasty Ticou Tombs.”
 Artibus Asiae 70, no. 2 (2010): 227-258.

 “Qutansi Monastery (Drotsang Dorje chang).”
 In Himalayan Art in 108 Objects.
 New York: Rubin Museum of Art, forthcoming 2022.

 “The Forbidden City.”
 In World Architecture and Society.
 Santa Barbara, CA: ABC-CLIO Press, forthcoming 2021.